Dr Colin Dick - Principal Veterinarian

 Outside of working hours I have an abnormal obsession with Art, Vintage Cars, Reading Textbooks (you guessed it – lots of dental ones), Watch Repair, Music and Renovating my house.
 Jem and Scout have been kind enough to allow Billie (a Staffy) to share the house with me.
 RIP Elliot 2014 aged 18.

 I joined the team at Pascoe Vale in 2013.
-I graduated in 1998 with honours and hold a General Practitioners Certificate in Small animal Practice (with ESVPS) as well as being a Certified Veterinary Chiropractitioner (CVCP).
+I graduated in 1998 with honours and hold Membership (by examination) of the Australian and New Zealand College of Veterinary Scientists (MANZCVS) in Small Animal Dentistry & Oral Surgery; General Practitioners Certificate (by examination) in Small animal Practice (European School of Veterinary Postgraduate Studies); and I am a Certified Veterinary Chiropractitioner (CVCP).

 Dr Paul Sydenham - Veterinarian